 But stop.
 Trust us.
 We here at Vint & York have seen the horrific results of cleaning your eyeglasses with whatever happens to be around.
-While rubbing the smudge off your eyeglasses with a kitchen towel or shirt might get rid of the smudge for the moment, but in the long run, it will actually leave a much more distracting damage to the lenses in the long run — damage that can’t be erased.
+While rubbing the smudge off your eyeglasses with a kitchen towel or shirt might get rid of the smudge for the moment, it will actually leave a much more distracting damage to the lenses in the long run — damage that can’t be erased.

 Whether you’re only a beginner who started wearing eyeglasses just recently or have been wearing them your whole life, you may still find yourself wondering about the secrets of keeping clean and immaculate eyeglasses.
 Stick with this guide and you’ll learn how to properly clean your lenses and frames without any smudges, streaks or scratching!

 Let’s get to work!
-Follow these steps for cleaning eyeglasses & sunglasses as well:
+Follow these steps to properly clean eyeglasses sunglasses:

 When using the dish soap method, citric-based detergent should not be used as it can damage the lenses.
 You should also avoid kitchen soap that also has lotion in it.
 Instead use a very simple, basic kitchen-sink soap without any fancy additives or abrasives.

-Another way to use the dish soap method that’s more delicate is to dunk your eyeglasses in a sink full of warm water that has a dollop of dish soap in it.
-Swish them around, rinse under warm water and everything will look much clearer!
+An even more delicate way to clean your glasses with dish soap is to dunk your eyeglasses in a sink full of warm water that has a dollop of dish soap in it.
+Swish them around, rinse under warm water and get ready for everything to look much clearer!

 Only perform this step occasionally or you can end up doing more harm than good.
-An occasional dollop of jewelry polish on your frame will result in beautiful, clean and pristine looking glasses.
-If you polish plastic eyeglasses too often they will eventually damage them.
-The same holds true for glasses frames that have a special finish, don’t polish them too often as it can damage their special finish.
+An occasional dollop of jewelry polish on your frame will result in beautiful, clean and pristine eyeglass frames.
+If you polish plastic eyeglasses too often, the jewelry polish will eventually damage them.
+The same holds true for glasses frames that have a special finish.
+Polishing them too often can damage their special finish.

 Since all the Vint & York eyeglasses come with Anti-Reflective Coating, Anti-Scratch Coating, and UV Coating, we perfected the process of cleaning coated lenses.